vdavez/website/content/posts/2020-01-11-make-it-simple.md

 The key here is the use of the [Phony Target](https://www.gnu.org/software/make/manual/make.html#Phony-Targets), which allows you to write `.PHONY: serve new` and you can run the target as part of the make command.

-Additionally, though I am still early days in this flow, I imagine using this to simplify the common chores of installing an app and checking for dependencies (*make install*), deploying the app (*make deploy*), and more.
+Additionally, though I am still early days in this flow, I imagine using this to simplify the common chores of installing an app and checking for dependencies (*make install*), testing the app (*make test*), deploying the app (*make deploy*), and more.

 Is this something you've seen or used before?
 If not, I hope it's useful for you, too!
 Looking forward to feedback and making a simpler future.